biothings/discovery-app/schema.md

 }
 ```

 This is just a very simple example of what you can do!
+With json schema you can define rules for:
+format, length, lists,  custom definitions, nested structures, enumerations, constants, max, min, reuse definitions, etc. [Learn more](https://json-schema.org/draft/2019-09/json-schema-validation.html#rfc.section.6).

 ## For more documentation on how to write validation rules in json schema [click here](https://json-schema.org/draft/2019-09/json-schema-validation.html#rfc.section.6).